Summer Institute FAQ

 Yes!
 The Summer Institutes are open to students from all universities and, in fact, all countries of the world.
 In the past, we’ve had participants from the UK, Denmark, India, Mexico, Australia, China, South Africa, and many others!

 International participants are fully eligible for financial aid.
-All applicants are asked to fill out a relatively simple financial aid form, and most applicants receive some aid.
 In addition to the EWH Financial Aid program, you should also check out our Fundraising Tips page.

 What are the dates for this year’s program?

-The exact dates vary each year.
-For this year’s dates, check each country’s Summer Institute page.
-Campus to Country programs run during both the winter and summer, and you can view details here.
+The exact dates of the Summer Institutes vary each year.
+For this year’s dates, check each country’s webpage.

 I won’t be able to participate in some of the program because I have a family commitment.
 Is that OK?